supreet11agrawal/Proposal/Proposal.md

 * Expected distance after `N` steps
 * Expected number of steps taken to move to a distance `d` from origin

-In this period, implementation of Stochastic Rrocesses such as Bernoulli Process and Poisson Process will also be attemptted.
+In this period, implementation of Stochastic Processes continuous in time will also be studied and if possible, implemented.
 However, considering the complexity of such processes and limited amount of time; I have not included them in the timeline.
 I will continue to work on them after GSoC.

 ### TimeLine